inside.ewu.edu

 Pre-requisites: PSYC 100 or equivalent.

-This course explores the psychology of emotion and how emotion impacts behavior and experience.
-This class investigates what emotion is, how it can be measured, basic theories of emotion, and what factors contribute to the different emotional states.
-Issues related to emotional intelligence will also be explored, with particular emphasis on emotion identification, understanding, and regulation.
+Explores the psychology of emotion and how emotion impacts behavior and experience.
+Investigates what emotion is, how it can be measured, basic theories of emotion, and what factors contribute to the different emotional states.
+Issues related to emotional intelligence are also explored, with particular emphasis on emotion identification, understanding, and regulation.

 PSYC 344.
 INTRODUCTION TO THE HELPING PROFESSIONS.
 4 Credits.

-Pre-requisites: PSYC 305 and declared Applied Developmental Psychology major or minor, or declared Children's Studies major.
+Pre-requisites: PSYC 305 and declared Applied Developmental Psychology major or minor.

 PSYC 359.
 HUMAN SEXUALITY.
 5 Credits.